 Identify Retroactive Threat Insights

-Customers may receive threats that appear to have an extended occurrence-to-detection time due to retroactive hunts.
+You may receive threats that appear to have an extended occurrence-to-detection time due to retroactive hunts.
 This is denoted by an analyst note in the threat timeline.

 These threats are generated by our retroactive hunt process, which queries all available customer data for newly identified Indicators of Compromise (IOCs).
-Red Canary curates an internal IOC repository with hashes and IPs we have high confidence are malicious.
+Red Canary curates an internal IOC repository containing hashes and IPs that we have high confidence are malicious.
 With each update of that repository, our engine automatically reviews customer data to identify potential threats.
 This process is designed to analyze data as far back as possible to ensure the best coverage for our customers, which means we may publish threats for activity that occurred many days in the past.

 What is the timespan for these retroactive hunts?
 Should I expect threats for activity from two weeks ago?